Building the cube is only the first step! Make sure everyone at the table has a great time by following these tips!

 Be respectful.
 Cube design is a form of self-expression, but it should always be done respectfully.
 When choosing proxies, sleeves, or any other materials with art or text, avoid offensive content of any kind.
 Community guidelines also apply to your cube!

 Be accessible.
 Help your players get the most out of your cube by making it easy to understand.
-Aim to include:
+When possible, aim to include:

 English cards.
 CubeComBasel is an international community.
 Remove the language barrier!